schierlm/OberonEmulator/Java/README.txt

 Disk images
 ~~~~~~~~~~~

 This emulator contains three classes of disk images.
-Each of them are
+Each of them support
-compatible with boot loaders of the same class, but not with boot loaders of
-other classes.

-JSBootLoad, JSMinimalDiskImage, JSFullDiskImage:
+different feature set, but all of them should work in other systems or
+emulators that either support hardware enumerator or are 100% compatible to
+the original board.

+JSMinimalDiskImage, JSFullDiskImage, JSFullWithRescueDiskImage, JSColorDiskImage:
   These images are compatible with the JavaScript emulator and are useful as
   a base for building custom images for it.
-As they use paravirtualized
-  hardware devices and a different filesystem offset, they will not work with
-  the C emulator or native hardware.

-CompatibleBootLoad, CompatibleBigBootLoad, CompatibleDiskImage:
+CompatibleDiskImage:
-  These images try to stay compatible with native hardware and the C emulator.
+  This image try to stay compatible with native hardware and emulators, without
-  The "Big" boot loader will use the large 4GB address space, the other one
-  uses the 1MB address space, but both will only use 928KB of memory for
-  applications.

-BigBootLoad<X>MB, BigDiskImage, BigHostFSDiskImage:
+  including support for features only present in this emulator.

+JavaDiskImage, JavaWithRescueDiskImage:
   These images use all the features of this emulator, like paravirtualized
-  hardware devices, color graphics and custom address space layouts.
-The
+  hardware devices, host filesystem, and various color graphics modes.
+To use
-  boot loader determines the amount of usable memory (half of it for modules
-  and the stack, the other half for the heap).
-In case you want a different
-  memory limit or splitting, you can compile and run BootLoadBigMemoryConfig
-  inside the emulator to create a custom boot loader ROM.
-To use the HostFS
-  image, first boot the normal image and use PCLink's globbing feature to
+  the HostFS feature, first boot the image and use PCLink's globbing feature
-  copy all files (*) into a directory of the host.
-Then you can run
+  to copy all files (*) into a directory of the host.
+Then you can enable
-  BigHostFSDiskImage with HostFS pointing to the same directory.
+  HostFS pointing to the same directory.
+If preferred, you can trim the disk
+  image (without rescue system) to the first 64 kilobytes, as the rest is
+  not used.

 License
 ~~~~~~~